iterorganization/IMAS-Python/docs/source/netcdf.rst

 Validating an IMAS netCDF file
 ------------------------------

-IMAS netCDF files can be validated with imas-python through the command line ``imas validate_nc <filename>``.
-See also :ref:`imas-python Command Line tool` or type ``imas validate_nc --help`` in a command line.
+IMAS netCDF files can be validated with IMAS-Python through the command line ``imas validate_nc <filename>``.
+See also :ref:`IMAS-Python Command Line tool` or type ``imas validate_nc --help`` in a command line.